 I’m James Gurd, the Owner of Digital Juggler.
-I’ve been working in E-commerce for over 10 years and made the move to run my own business back in 2009 when I realised how much fun it could be to work direct with Clients instead of through an agency.
+I’ve been working in ecommerce for >15 years and made the move to run my own business back in 2009 when I realised I could deliver better results working direct with Clients instead of within an agency.
 I love what I do and hopefully that shows in the satisfaction of my Clients and the results I deliver.

-I provide E-commerce advice, support & guidance, working with a network of talented independent consultants and specialist agencies to help Clients find the right skills to deliver projects on time and to budget.
+I provide ecommerce advice, support & guidance, working with a network of talented freelancers and independent consultants to help Clients find the right skills to deliver projects on time and to budget.
 I work as an extension of your team to help you turn ideas into realistic plans (and use my experience to come up with ideas for you).

 I have a really simple approach to work.
 I make working with me as easy as possible.
 By working hard and smart, in partnership, we keep stress at bay and focus on delivery.
 When there’s a problem, we resolve it calmly to manage the impact.

 I work hard to ensure my Clients get value for money.
 When you spend so many hours at work, it’s essential you get personal and professional satisfaction.
 I wouldn’t be running Digital Juggler if I didn’t genuinely love what I do.
 I like to work with people who want to deliver results and do this with minimal fuss or distraction.

 Client satisfaction is essential to me – if I let you down, my reputation goes and it’s my reputation that drives Digital Juggler.
 It really is that simple.